labtechfreak/automate/README.md

 # Automate
-Collection of Powershell Scripts for Automate
+Collection of Powershell Scripts for ConnectWise Automate